Erasmus+ is the EU programme for the advancement of education, training, youth and sport in Europe. Priorities of the 2021-2027 programme are:

 The new EU programme focuses on the promotion of inclusion, green mobility and transnational cooperation as well as the exchange of best practice in the field of education and youth.
 In the field of education, the Erasmus+ programme promotes stays abroad (student mobility, traineeships for students and graduates, staff mobility) within Europe.
 Cross-border cooperation, e.g. in the form of projects in the European higher education sector, also plays an important role.

 Participating higher educational institutions in the Erasmus+ programme can establish partnership agreements (Inter Institutional Agreements).
 These IIAs constitute the foundation for all exchanges.
 Mobilities are possible in the EU Member States (except Austria as sending country), as well as Norway, Iceland, Liechtenstein, Northern Macedonia, Turkey and Serbia.

-In Austria Erasmus+ is administrated by the OeAD.
-The OeAD GmbH is the Austrian agency for international mobility and co-operation in education, science and research.
+In Austria, Erasmus+ is managed by the OeAD.
+OeAD-GmbH is the Austrian agency for international mobility and cooperation in education, science and research.

 The Erasmus+ programme is structured in three Key Actions:

 Funded by the European Union.
 Views and opinions expressed on this website, as well as the documents and information available therein, are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
 Neither the European Union nor EACEA can be held responsible for them.